silvncr/qrs/README.md

 This output tells us that the anagram is `MELTDOWN`, but we can't make that word because we can only use seven letters.
 In this case, our best word is `MOWED` (14 points).
 Based on this output, we also know that our opponent cannot score higher than us without all eight spaces.

+> [!NOTE]
-> Note: a word like `LETDOWN` scores the same number of points as `MOWED`, but isn't recognised as a "best word" in this case.
+> A word like `LETDOWN` scores the same number of points as `MOWED`, but isn't recognised as a "best word" in this case.
 This is because when words are tied for points, the program will choose the word/s with the fewest letters.
 >
 > The fewer letters your word has, the faster you can write it into your game.
 This is especially important in *Quarrel*, as the tiebreaker for equal points is input speed.
 >